gabrielmanhaes/library/README.md

 ### TODO
 * Structured response from Ollama
-* Ingested that data into the db
+* Ingest that data into the db